sakura-yamanaka/sakura-yamanaka/README.md

 - Grow more fluent in Python

 :books:**Current Projects**
-- In class we are currently working on creating a streamlit app!
+- In class we are currently working on creating a Streamlit app!
 - Continuing to build my Python Portfolio

 <!--